 - Get in touch with your State’s Department of Insurance and find out what is the process of registration.

 - You have to submit a background check.
-Your new job focuses a very sensitive field where you will be selling financial information and advices.
+Your new job focuses on a very sensitive field where you will be selling financial information and advice.
 So the Department of Insurance will go through an extensive criminal and financial check before they provide you the license.

-- You need to be specialised in a particular kind.
-You have several options such as auto, life, health and property.
+- You need to be specialized in a particular kind.
+You have several options such as auto, life, health, and property.
 Initially, when you branch out as a freelancer, it is good to stick with one or two lines of insurance.
 However, once your business grows, you can definitely include all types of insurance services.